Bienvenue dans notre centre d'assistance

 Initially, CICan staff consulted with a wide number of stakeholders from across Canada.
 The Government of Canada, in turn, consulted with the provinces and territories.
 Following that process, 14 college representatives from across Canada formed a working group under the direction on CICan to design the program.
 Each college was tasked to consult with their provincial stakeholders to collect input during the development of the learning competencies.
 Additionally, a survey was distributed to over 600 stakeholders to validate the competencies.

-As an employer, your insurance would cover the liability for the student during their four-month work placement.
+As an employer, your insurance would cover the liability for the student during their work placement.

-Each employer is eligible for up to $5,000 per student over the four-month work placement.
-This means that the wage subsidy would cover approximately $9/hr.
+Employers are eligible for a wage subsidy of up to $5,000 per student over the work placement.
+The expectation is that the employer will pay at least minimum wage in their province.
+Note that you are only reimbursed for the wages actually paid.
 The expectation is that the employer will top that amount to a least minimum wage in their province and commiserate with the labour market in the area.

 Yes, the training and on-boarding time is to be included in the working hours